-The offices of Student Engagement & Leadership and Academic Advising teach a fall semester class for first-year students on the theme of Leadership.
-This non-credit, no-grade class (no studying, no tests, no pressure!) meets once per week and provides an opportunity for aspiring student leaders to build skills and understanding as a way to fast-track them into future leadership positions, both at ACPHS as well as in their careers.
+The offices of Student Engagement & Leadership and the Academic Class Advisor of the First Year Class teach a fall semester class for first-year students on the theme of leadership.
+This non-credit, no-grade class (no studying, no tests, no pressure!) meets once per week and provides an opportunity for aspiring student leaders to build skills and understanding as a way to fast-track them into future leadership positions, both at ACPHS and in their careers.

 The learning outcomes of the class include the following: